manvirag/tech_learning_tinkering/hld/problems/hotelmanagementsystem/readme.md

 - All databases might not have this feature.

-4. Visit this hands on repo: https://github.com/manvirag?tab=repositories
+4. [IMP MODERN SOLUTION in repo]Visit this hands on repo: https://github.com/manvirag?tab=repositories
    - other solution, status + timeout , redis distributed lock with ttl.
    - for extremely popular events, they use virtual waiting queue. ( this usually start few minutes before event and also continue at live sales)
    -  How